rwev/rwev.gitlab.io/content/articles/published/oss--tui--site-download-curl-lynx.md

 1. requests the HTML document for the entry point,
 2. saves the response as the root resource in the target directory, <code class="bash inline">${dir}/index.html</code>,
-3. parses brute-force parse for links within the document in the form of <code class="html inline">href</code> attributes,
+3. parses brute-force for links within the document in the form of <code class="html inline">href</code> attributes,
-4. repeats steps 1 - 3 for each discovered resource, building out the document tree in subdirectories.
+4. repeats steps 1 - 3 for each discovered resource, building out the document tree in subdirectories recursively (not implemented).
 5. opens the root resource in lynx, which renders the document sensibly in the terminal.

 <pre><code class="bash" id="sitedl"></code></pre>